logo rocks

 Complication and Simplicity

-Not that long ago, people lived in a world that was much quieter and much less complicated.
-There were no airplanes, no cars, no telephones, no televisions, no radios, no computers, no internet, no email, no cell phones, no hand-held devices, no Facebook, no twitter.
-The old Zen masters would walk on foot for days and months across miles of dangerous terrain to meet once with a teacher.
+Not that long ago, people lived in a world where there was no social media, no internet, no computers, no YouTube, no printing presses, no airplanes, no trains, no cars, no highways, no telephones, no televisions, no radios, no streaming media.
+Zen students in those days might walk on foot for months across miles of dangerous terrain to meet once with a teacher.
 The Advaita sage Nisargadatta Maharaj met his guru only a few times.
-Today we have an astronomical number of teachers and their videos, talks and writings available at our fingertips on-line.
+Today an astronomical number of teachers and their videos, talks and writings are available at our fingertips on-line.
 We can spend days surfing the net, going from website to website, trying to reconcile one person’s expression of this with that of another.
 We can jet all over the world going from satsang to satsang and from one teacher to the next, following still others on our hand-held devices as we travel.

 This is wonderful in many ways.
-But it also has a tendency to turn into a kind of addictive feeding frenzy that leads to overwhelm and confusion.
-We have so much to consume that we never really digest anything.
-The very nature of the delivery system often tends to reinforce the seeking and grasping mind rather than helping us to actually see through this mind and wake up right here, right now.
+But it can easily turn into a kind of feeding frenzy that can feel overwhelming, confusing and even addictive.
+We have so much to consume that it's easy to never really digest anything.
+The very nature of the delivery system tends in many ways to reinforce the restlessness and discontent that prompts the seeking and grasping, rather than helping us to actually see through this discontent and relax into the simplicity of what is, right here, right now.

-Can you feel the relief in simply being here, not trying to figure anything out, not seeking experiences or searching for answers, but simply being?
+Can you feel the relief in simply being here, not trying to figure anything out, not seeking any special experience other than the one that is happening right now, not searching for answers, but simply being?
+Just this, exactly as it is.

 Enjoy!